emiliacb/eme-resume-2020/README.md

 - React-router-dom
 - Axios
 - Serverless Api in vercel
-- A script by [DWYL](https://github.com/dwyl/) for the contact form, I only use the script, the function that he share is not compatible with react
+- A google script by [DWYL](https://github.com/dwyl/) for the contact form serverless, I only use the script, the function that he share is not compatible with react